-Make sure what you designed on screen is accurately reproduced, with our expert's guide to how to pro poster printing.
+Make sure what you designed on screen is accurately reproduced on paper, with our pro's guide to poster printing.

 Taking digital designs to the real world can be fraught with gotchas and gremlins along the way.
 We’re oh-so-used to the world being digital that we’ve mostly forgotten how to prep our work for poster printing.